 Some merchants may have a stigma around using something that seems so flimsy.
 Ultimately, poly mailers are just very economical and are quite commonplace.
-If you’ve ever ordered from Amazon or Walmart, you’ve likely received a poly mailer.
+If you’ve ever ordered from Amazon or Walmart, you’ve likely received a mailer envelope.
 So, don’t worry about always delivering brown paper packages tied up with string, a few of your favorite things have already been delivered in poly mailers.

 4. They’re easy to brand and customize

 Poly mailers are easy to find.
 You can pick up a pack of them at drug stores or supermarkets like Walgreens or Walmart.
-But it’s more sensible to buy these from somewhere like Amazon.com or, better yet, Uline.com.
+But it’s more sensible to buy this item from somewhere like Amazon.com or Uline.com.
 Buying in bulk not only ensures you have enough supplies in the event of an order surge, but it also offers better price breaks in volume.

 Again, poly mailers work best for items that are not fragile or too large or heavy.
-Anything from teeshirts to DVDs can ship inside a poly mailer, but you need to be careful that you use the right envelope.
+Anything from t-shirts to DVDs can ship inside a mailer envelope, but you need to be careful that you use the right packaging type.